Resources Overview

 - Multi-Day Off-Campus Trip International (XLSX)

-Additional resources for RRU's Experiential Learning can also be found in the Experiential Learning Hub.
+Additional resources can also be found in the Experiential Learning Hub.

 Step 3: Planning Accessibility Considerations

-Detailed information on creating accessible and inclusive activities can be found in the Accessibility and Belonging - Full Overview and Checklist section.
-A summary is presented here:
+Detailed information on creating accessible and inclusive activities is available in the Accessibility and Belonging - Full Overview and Checklist section.

 - Plan with inclusion in mind from the beginning.